 • Will the kitchen be used for entertaining?
 A built-in bar and large island with seating are possibilities.

-Thinking about how the area will be used will help to determine the function and design of the kitchen.
-Whether or not the homeowner is renovating for their own use or to resell will also influence budget and design choices.
+Thinking about how the area will be used will help determine the function and design of the kitchen.
+Whether the homeowner is renovating for their own use or to resell will also influence the budget and design choices.

 What to Include in a Kitchen Remodel Budget